 Invoices for annual fees will be mailed to permittees approximately three months prior to the due date.
 In the event that an invoice is not received, the permittee is nonetheless responsible for payment.
 Throughout a five year permit term, permittees will pay four annual fees followed by a permit renewal application fee in the last year of permit coverage.
-Permittees may contact the DEP at 717-787-6744 with questions related to annual fees.
+Permittees may contact DEP at 717-787-6744 with questions related to annual fees.
+The fees identified above are subject to change in accordance with 25 Pa.
+Code 92a.62(e).